MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 #### Test Values

 Create a `test.vars` file that contains all the dynamic variables needed to deploy the Terraform module.
-Per module and test we have to change the values in [test.vars](#test-values) to match the test environment.
+Per module and test, we have to change the values in [test.vars](#test-values) to match the test environment.
-Using a dedicated file for configuration allows us to reuse as much code as possible, while having a reproducible test input present.
+Using a dedicated file for configuration allows us to reuse as much code as possible while having a reproducible test input present.

 We can even create multiple `test.vars` that get tested in a loop to check for specific configuration inputs, like different regions or sizes.